adlnet/xAPI-Spec/xAPI.md

 require the connecting credentials have increased, explicitly given permissions.
 An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
-If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person Object will only include the information associated with the requested Agent.
+If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person object will only include the information associated with the requested Agent.

 ###### Person properties

-All array properties must be populated with members with the same definition as the similarly named property from Agent Objects.
+All array properties must be populated with members with the same definition as the similarly named property from Agent objects.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>